Kernelizations for the hybridization number problem on multiple nonbinary trees: A polynomial kernel for a bounded number of trees

 First suppose that~$(x_1,\ldots ,x_p)$ is a pendant chain \cs{(of~$T$)}.
 Then,~$D$ displays~$T$ \cs{by Lemma~\ref{lem:starchain}}.

-Now suppose that~$(x_1,\ldots ,x_p)$ is not a pendant chain \cs{(of~$T$)}. \cs{Let~$v^{**}$ be the parent of~$x_p$ in~$T_s$ and let~$P^*$ be the directed path from~$v^*$ to~$v^{**}$ in~$T_s$.
-From the assumption that~$x_i$ and~$x_j$ are on the same side of~$N$, and that~$x_i$ and~$x_j$ do not have a common parent in~$T$, it} follows that the parents \cs{of~$x_i$ and~$x_j$ in~$T_s$ are distinct and both} lie on~$P^*$.
-Since the chain is not pendant,~$v^{**}$ has at least one child that has at least one leaf-descendant in~$T_s$ that is not in~$\{x_1,\ldots ,x_p\}$. \cs{Therefore, the path~$P^*$ is preserved in~$T_s'$.
-Hence, as before,}~$T$ can be obtained from~$T_s'$ by contracting the edges of~$E'$ and part of the edges on the directed path~$v_1,\ldots ,v_p$.
+Now suppose that~$(x_1,\ldots ,x_p)$ is not a pendant chain \cs{(of~$T$)}.
+Let~$v^{**}$ be the parent of~$x_p$ in~$T_s$ and let~$P^*$ be the directed path from~$v^*$ to~$v^{**}$ in~$T_s$. \revA{Since $x_i$ and~$x_j$ do not have a common parent in~$T$, they must also have distinct parents in~$T_s$.
+Moreover, since~$x_i$ and~$x_j$ are on the same side of~$N$, their parents must lie on~$P^*$.} Since the chain is not pendant,~$v^{**}$ has at least one child that has at least one leaf-descendant in~$T_s$ that is not in~$\{x_1,\ldots ,x_p\}$.
+Therefore, \revA{a subdivision of} the path~$P^*$ is preserved in~$T_s'$.
+Hence, as before,~$T$ can be obtained from~$T_s'$ by contracting the edges of~$E'$ and part of the edges on the directed path~$v_1,\ldots ,v_p,\revA{\hat{v}}$.
 Hence,~$N'$ displays~$T$. \end{proof}

 The next lemma shows correctness of the chain reduction, and thereby of Algorithm~\ref{alg:kernel}.
-It is based on the idea that, if a chain is long enough, one of Lemmas~\ref{lem:starchain} and~\ref{lem:spanned} applies for each tree.
+It is based on the idea that, if a \revB{$q$-star chain is long enough and $q'$-star chains for~$q'>q$ have already been reduced}, then one of Lemmas~\ref{lem:starchain} and~\ref{lem:spanned} applies for each tree. \revB{Lemma~\ref{lem:starchain} applies to each tree in which the $q$-star chain is a star.
+In the other trees, not too many leaves can have a common parent because $q'$-star chains for~$q'>q$ have already been reduced, which will make it possible to apply Lemma~\ref{lem:spanned}.}

 \begin{lemma} Let~$q\in\{0,\ldots ,t-1\}$ (with~$t=|\cT|$) and let~$(X,\cT,k)$ be an instance of \HN without nontrivial common pendant subtrees or maximal common $q'$-star chains of more than $(5k)^{t-q'}$ leaves, for~$q<q'\leq t-1$.
 Let $(X',\cT',k)$ be the instance obtained after applying the chain reduction to a maximal common $q$-star chain $C=(x_1,\ldots ,x_p)$ of~$\cT$ with~$p>(5k)^{t-q}$.
 Then~$r(\cT)\leq k$ if and only if~$r(\cT')\leq k$. \end{lemma} \begin{proof} It is clear that if~$r(\cT)\leq k$ then~${r(\cT')\leq k}$ because the chain reduction only deletes leaves (and suppresses and deletes vertices).